This post may contain affiliate links. Please read my disclosure policy.

 And if you have a suggestion or a recipe to share, write in the comments below.

-If you want to buy different cuts of meat and you don’t speak the language, find my charts with names translated into French and Italian also for cuts for lamb, beef to BBQ, and Sea Monsters (Squids, Pulp and Cuttlefish).
+If you want to buy different cuts of meat and you don’t speak the language, find my charts with names translated into French and Italian also for cuts for lamb, beef to BBQ, and What are calamari, squid, cuttlefish, and Octopus.